-Alexander was born on January 8 1924 as the son of Alexander and Mary Miller of High River Alberta.
+Alexander was born on January 8 1924, the son of Alexander and Mary Miller of High River Alberta.

 He was a farmer and member of the Presbyterian Church.

-He enlisted on March 19 1943 in Calgary and he went overseas on September 1 to the UK and thereafter to France on June 23 1944 and he was taken on strength then to the Canadian Scottish Regiment (CanScots).
-He was wounded due to an accident on November 7 and he was therefore sent back to the UK.
-He recovered and he went on February 17 1945 back to the mainland and was taken on strength again to his regiment which was involved in the operation Veritable in West Germany.
+He enlisted on March 19 1943 in Calgary and he went overseas on September 1 to the UK and on June 23 1944 to France and he was taken on strength then to the Canadian Scottish Regiment (CanScots).
+He was wounded on November 7 due to an accident and he was therefore sent back to the UK.
+He recovered then and he went on February 17 1945 back to the mainland and was taken on strength again to his regiment which was involved in the operation Veritable in West Germany.

-He was temporarily buried at the cemetery near the church in Kilder and thereafter reburied on January 24 1946 in Groesbeek.
+He was temporarily buried at the cemetery near the church in Kilder before being reburied on January 24 1946 then in Groesbeek.

 On his headstone: Sleep on, beloved, Take thy rest; We love thee well But Jesus loves thee best.

 His medals were: 1939-45 Star; France Germany Star; Defence Medal; War Medal; CVSM & Clasp.